Disentanglement of Topological and Dynamical Fields in 3d Higher-Spin Theory within Shifted Homotopy Approach: Shifted solution

 \subsection{Covariant derivative}

 The expression \eqref{dW_int} is the sum of the one-forms of the types

-where $a(1)=b(1)=c(1)=0$ and $\rho$ denotes some coefficients that may differ for $A$,$B$ and $C$.
+where $a(1)=b(1)=c(1)=0$ and $\rho$ denotes some coefficients that may differ for $A$, $B$ and $C$.
 To evaluate the action of the covariant derivative on them, one has to use the Schouten identity and integration by parts

-As a result, the action of the covariant derivative takes the form of the sum of the boundary term proportional to $C^{dyn}(0,\psi_1)$ and the integral containing a differential operator acting on measures $a,b,c$ of the same type for all contributions:
+As a result, the action of the covariant derivative takes the form of the sum of the boundary term proportional to $C^{dyn}(0,\psi_1)$ and the integral containing a differential operator acting in the same way on the measures $a(t), b(t), c(t)$:

 Note that $D_0 A$ and $D_0C$ have the same form.
 This is not incidental, being a consequence of the fact that $A-C$ is $D_0$-exact.
 This follows from the observation that, as is not hard to check, for any zero-form field $\epsilon=C^{dyn}(\rho t y) \psi_2$,